-In the case of sariga, the strict definition of the crime laid out by the Sunna explains why I've been so reluctant to translate it as theft.
-Sariga is only a very specific kind of theft.
-First, Hadiths specify that a thief would only have their hand cut off stealing something over a certain value.30 In another Hadith, as well as in the practice of the Companions, we are told that an accused thief should be prompted two or three times to deny that he stole.31 In court procedure, what this means is that, even if the thief is caught red-handed, with the usual number of witnesses (two) testifying that they saw him steal, all the thief has to do is claim that the item was his, and enough ambiguity would be established to make hand cutting out of the question.
-32 On the basis of an instance in which a man stole a cloak from under a sleeping man's head, jurists concluded that only something stolen from a secure (hirz), concept location a determined by local custom and conditions, merited the Hudud punishment.
-The Prophet (peace be upon him) also exempted acts of misappropriation done blatantly in the open.
-In the end, the list of requirements that Muslim scholars agreed eliminate on to ambiguities reaches (see Appendix Requirements for Amputation for Theft from al-Subki).
-As a result, as described by scholar Rudolph Peters, it is "nearly impossible for a thief or fornicator to be sentenced, unless he wishes to do so and confesses."
+specific kind of theft.
+First, hadiths specify that a thief would only have their hand cut off stealing something over a certain value.
+In another hadith, as well as in the practice of the Companions, we are told that an accused thief should be prompted two or three times to deny that he stole.
+In court procedure, what this means is that, even if the thief is caught red-handed, with the usual number of witnesses (two) testifying that they saw him steal, all the thief has to do is claim that the item was his, and enough ambiguity would be established to make hand cutting out of the question.
+On the basis of an instance in which a man stole a cloak from under a sleeping man's head, jurists concluded that only something stolen from a secure location (hirz), a concept determined by local custom and conditions, merited the hudud punishment.
+The Prophet also exempted acts of misappropriation done blatantly in the open.
+In the end, the list of requirements that Muslim scholars agreed on to eliminate all ambiguities reaches (see Appendix Requirements for Amputation for Theft from al-Subki).
+As a result, as described by scholar Rudolph Peters, it is "nearly impossible for a thief or fornicator to be sentenced, unless he wishes to do so and confesses."35

-This system of making it virtually impossible to implement punishments Hudud through ambiguities characterized Hudud crimes of intoxication and, to a lesser extent, sexual slander as Someone who smells of alcohol would not be liable for the Hudud punishment.
-Even someone who was seen drunk and vomiting up wine was not subject to the Hudud punishment according to most Muslim jurists because he could have drunken the wine accidentally.
-36 Since Muslim scholars have disagreed a great deal about what constitutes an intoxicant, approach the to applying the Hudud punishment has been to follow Imam Shafi's position that "people are only punished based on certainty."37 was off the hook.
-Rather, their offense simply dropped from the upper echelon of violations of the rights of God to the violations of the rights of human beings.
+This system of making it virtually impossible to implement the hudud punishments through ambiguities characterized the hudud crimes of intoxication and, to a lesser extent, sexual slander as well.
+Someone who smells of alcohol would not be liable for the hudud punishment.
+Even someone who was seen drunk and vomiting up wine was not subject to the hudud punishment according to most Muslim jurists because he could have drunk the wine accidentally.
+36 Since Muslim scholars have disagreed a great deal about what constitutes an intoxicant, the approach to